OHS MEETINGS ARE OPEN TO THE PUBLIC AND GUESTS ARE WELCOME

 OHS supports the future of horticulture by providing scholarships to students of the horticultural science degree programs in Oklahoma.

-APRIL GARDENING TIPS
+JUNE AND JULY GARDENING TIPS

 Become a Member